KimNG02/Skincare-app-/README.md

 # 🌿 Welcome to SkinTherapist 🌿

-Hello, lovely team! 👋 Welcome to the cozy corner of our SkinTherapist app.
+Hello,👋 Welcome to the cozy corner of our SkinTherapist app.
 Grab a cup of tea, settle in, and let's chat about this exciting project we're nurturing together.

 ## 🌟 What's SkinTherapist All About?